microsoft/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/index.md

 ## What is the Azure AI Agent Service

 The Azure AI Agent Service is a single-agent cloud service with accompanying SDKs.
-SDKs are available for [Python](https://learn.microsoft.com/azure/ai-services/agents/quickstart?pivots=programming-language-python-azure) and [C#](https://learn.microsoft.com/azure/ai-services/agents/quickstart?pivots=programming-language-csharp).
+Developers can access SDKs for [Python](https://learn.microsoft.com/azure/ai-services/agents/quickstart?pivots=programming-language-python-azure) and [C#](https://learn.microsoft.com/azure/ai-services/agents/quickstart?pivots=programming-language-csharp).

 The Azure AI Agent Service simplifies the creation of intelligent agents by offering built-in conversation state management and compatibility with various AI models.
 It provides a range of ready-to-use tools, including integrations with Fabric, SharePoint, Azure AI Search, and Azure Storage.
 The service also supports custom integrations through the Function Calling tool and enables RAG-style search capabilities with a built-in vector store for “file search” and semantic search features.
 Designed for scalability, it ensures smooth performance even under varying user loads.

 Learn more about the Azure AI Agent Service in the [Azure AI Agent Service documentation](https://learn.microsoft.com/azure/ai-services/agents/concepts/agents){:target="_blank"}.
-In particular, read about the [components of Agents](https://learn.microsoft.com/azure/ai-services/agents/concepts/agents#agents-components){:target="_blank"}.
+In particular, read about the [components of agents](https://learn.microsoft.com/azure/ai-services/agents/concepts/agents#agents-components){:target="_blank"}.

 ## AI Agent Frameworks